(You Gotta) Fight For Your Right (to Party) by by The Beastie Boys

 (here and there)

 If you ever look behind and don't like what you find

 There's something you should know you've got a place to go

 Although it is a song about unconditional love and friendship, as can be expected with lyrics like "You've got a friend in me" and "I used to say 'I' and 'me'/Now it's 'us' now it's 'we'."
 But what you may not know is that the friendship in question is between a boy and (wait for it) a rat named Ben.
 And not just any rat, but the gang leader of a group of killer rats.
 That's right, this sweet and tender ballad is the theme to a film about killer rats.

-Coming from the film of the same name, BEN is the sequel to the film WILLIARD (based on Stephen Gilbert's Ratman's Notebook), which also starred Ben and his band of murderous rodents.
+Coming from the film of the same name, Ben is the sequel to the film Willard (based on Stephen Gilbert's Ratman's Notebook), which also starred Ben and his band of murderous rodents.
 Although the sequel tries to present Ben ahd his band as protectors of the lonely boy Danny, they still manage to cause several deaths.
-Imagine it to be Let Me In, but with rats rather than vampires and less sex (thank God).
+Imagine it to be Let Me In, but with rats rather than vampires and less sex (thank goodness).

-Springsteen's lyrics and message were so cleverly masked, that Ronald Reagan's staff tried to get the song to be the official song for his re-election campaign (which is exactly how well they did their research), but The Boss politely declined them, as he did not support Ronald Reagan at all.
+Springsteen's lyrics and message were so cleverly masked, that Ronald Reagan's staff tried to get the song to be the official song for his re-election campaign (which is exactly how well they did their research), but The Boss politely declined, as he did not support Ronald Reagan at all.